 Admission and $10 off at our bookstore

-Wednesday, 7:00 pm April 29, 2020
+Wednesday, 7:30 pm EDT April 29, 2020

-Julia Alvarez will discuss writing Afterlife, the first adult novel in almost fifteen years by the internationally bestselling author of In the Time of the Butterflies and How the García Girls Lost Their Accents.
+Julia Alvarez will discuss writing Afterlife, her first adult novel in almost fifteen years, with author Barbara Jenkins.

 This event is presented in collaboration with the Brooklyn Caribbean Literary Festival.